We're taking kids to an amazing new place. It's called outside.

 This website provides resources for youth, parents and teachers to help connect children with nature.

 The Children of Indiana Nature Park is located on the Cope Environmental Center property in Centerville, Indiana.

 How Do I Claim My Piece of Nature?

 Claiming your deed is easy!
 Provide some basic information, select the county where you live and enter how many kids want a deed - then your deed will be done!

 If you are a teacher or a group leader, these inspirational words will help you introduce the deed and why it is so special.

 What Does it Mean to Have a Nature IN-Deed?

-Every Nature-IN Deed holder has claim to a spot in the Children of Indiana Nature Park.
-This means each student with a deed will have “claim” to a spot in the Park that can be visited in person or virtually on this website.
+Every Nature IN-Deed holder has claim to a spot in the Children of Indiana Nature Park.
+This means each student with a deed will have “claim” to a spot in the Park that can be visited in person or virtually on the internet.
 Once you have the deed, it is yours to hold on to and pass it down to younger siblings or even future children so generations to come will continue to have this special connection with nature.